discocompute/examples/sdk/hello_world/README.md

 2. Check the results.

 	The code downloads the result back on the current directory.
-You should be able to see two text files on your local current directory.
+You should be able to see two text files in your local current directory, and the text "Hello World" can be found inside the stdout one.

 # FAQ